nicholasbaard/linear-regression/README.md

 # Linear Regression from First Principles

 This repository contains a basic implementation of linear regression from first principles in Python.
-The implementation includes feature improvement through minmax scaling/standardization and L@ regularization in the gradient descent function.
+The implementation includes feature improvement through minmax scaling/standardization and L2 regularization in the gradient descent function.

 ## Features